Iran plans oil exports from the Gulf of Oman to secure crude flow

 "This is a strategic decision and an important step for Iran that will secure the continuation of our oil exports," President Hassan Rouhani said in a televised speech.

-He said Iran aimed to export 1 million barrels per day (bpd) of oil by March from Bandar-e Jask, a port on Iran's Gulf of Oman coast, just south of the Strait of Hormuz.
-Iran's exports were about 2.6 million bpd before the U.S. sanctions were reimposed.
+Rouhani said Iran aimed to export 1 million barrels per day (bpd) of oil by March from Bandar-e Jask, a port on Iran's Gulf of Oman coast, just south of the Strait of Hormuz.

+Hit by U.S. sanctions, Iran's oil exports are estimated at 100,000 to 200,000 bpd, down from more than 2.5 million bpd that Iran shipped in April 2018.
+The Islamic Republic's crude production has halved to around 2 million bpd.

 "This move will assure our oil buyers that Iran will continue exporting oil if the Strait is closed," he said.